CrazyKartik/Algorithms/README.md

 # Algorithms
-Implementation of solution of problems using algorithms such as Dynamic Programming and Backtracking.
+Implementation of standard algorithms and solution of problems using algorithms such as Dynamic Programming and Backtracking.